jefdaj/cryptoisland/src/posts/2024/10/11/gamified-blockchain-voting-from-a-voters-perspective/index.md

 You leave your phone in a lock box and step into a voting booth.
 You randomly tap out some choices on the touchscreen, making sure to wait a few seconds each time so it plausibly seems like you're thinking.
 Then you hit "submit", take your printed QR code, and get back to your phone.

+_Update: This machine should probably be split in two: one that generates a human-readable paper ballot, and one that scans + keeps the ballot in case of audits.
+See [this post][paper-ballot]._

 # Audit or cast?